 If your score is 55-59

-- Regular exercise (but not right before bed)
+- Regular exercise, though not right before bed

 If your score is 60-69